MvvmCross/MvvmCross/docs/_documentation/presenters/android-view-presenter.md

 - SharedElements: Consists on a `IDictionary<string, View>` that you can use to add shared view elements to the transition.
 When using the AppCompat version, the string keys are not relevant.
 - IsCacheableFragment: Default value is false.
 You should leave it that way unless you really want/need to reuse a fragment view (for example, in case you are displaying a WebView, you might want to cache the already loaded URL).
 If it is set to `true`, the ViewPresenter will try to find a Fragment instance already present in the FragmentManager object before instantiating a new one and will reuse that object.

+When providing a value for EnterAnimation you need to provide one for ExitAnimation as well, otherwise the animation won't work (same applies in the other way around).

+Same as above, if you want to set a Pop animation, you will need to set four animation resources: EnterAnimation, ExitAnimation, PopEnterAnimation and PopExitAnimation.
+Otherwise the animation won't work.

 ### MvxDialogFragmentPresentationAttribute

 This attribute extends `MvxFragmentPresentationAttribute`, which means you can use all the properties it provides to customize the presentation.
 Use this attribute over a FragmentDialog view class to display a dialog and take advantage of even more customization with this property: